yuanqing/charming/README.md

 })
 ```

-Use the `options.setClassName` callback to change the class name on each wrapper element:
+Use `options.setClassName` to change the class name on each wrapper element:

 ```js
 charming(element, {